NepDisk/RingRacers-Noire/documentation/cvars.md

 Set this value to the lump name of an audio track to use that for the spectator music.

+#### votinggrayscale
+Default Value: "On"

+Choices: "Off", "On"

+Decides if unselected maps in voting are grey'd out.

 #### postracemusic
 Default Value: "Off"